keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 - **lighthouse-service:** It is responsible for conducting a quality evaluation based on configured SLOs/SLIs.

-- **gatekeeper-service:** It implements the automatic quality gate in each stage where the approval strategy has been set to `automatic`, i.e., it will send an `approval.finished` event which contains the information about whether a task sequence (e.g. the artifact delivery) should continue or not.
+- **approval-service:** It implements the automatic quality gate in each stage where the approval strategy has been set to `automatic`, i.e., it will send an `approval.finished` event which contains the information about whether a task sequence (e.g. the artifact delivery) should continue or not.
 If the approval strategy within a stage has been set to `manual`, the gatekeeper service will not respond with any event since in that case the user is responsible for sending an `approval.finished` event (either via the Bridge or via the API).

-- **remediation-service:** It is used to orchestrate remediation workflows.
+- **remediation-service:** It is to determine the action to be performed in remediation workflows.

 Execution plane services subscribe to events via a distributor sidecar, that forwards incoming `.triggered` events to them.
 These distributor sidecars can also be used to send `.started` and `.finished` events back to the Keptn control plane.